apache/juddi/readme.txt

 4) Make sure the Maven/bin folder and the JDK/bin folders are in the current path
 5) execute "mvn clean install"

-That should build the whole project and test all Java components.
+That should build the key modules of the project and test most of the Java components.
 Depending on your computer's speed, it can take up to 15 minutes to build.

 To enable additional output during the build and test project:
 	mvn clean install -Ddebug=true

+To build all of the project modules, including utilities and sample projects, run the majority of the integration tests and documentation (this is our CI build):
+	mvn clean install -Pdist

 To attach the debugger to the build process mvn -Dmaven.surefire.debug clean install
 It listens on port 5005 by default.
 More info on debugging maven projects is here http://maven.apache.org/surefire/maven-surefire-plugin/examples/debugging.html

-To setup an Eclipse environment with support for building using the Google Web Toolkit portlets in Pluto, see the blog entry here http://apachejuddi.blogspot.com/2013_02_01_archive.html
+To setup an Eclipse environment, simply import the maven project.
-Eclipse will initially complain about maven plugins.

-To setup a Netbeans environment, the process is much simpler.
+To setup a Netbeans environment, start netbeans and open the maven based project
-Install Netbeans and open the project.
-Compiling from Netbeans however doesn't work and you'll have to resort to command line builds

 To build your changes locally and skip the the tests run: